-President Smith and party arrived about 1 o'clock and immediately start ed out to see something of the capital, Up to 4 o'clock they have not returned to their hotel.
-The arrival of the principal members of the Church before the beginning of the hearing will cause a change in the program.
-Mr. Tayler will probably call President Smith first instead of Critchlow, as was intended But this will not be definitely settled until after a conference to be held tolight between attorneys representing the protestants and some members of
+President Smith and party arrived about 1 o'clock and immediately startd out to see something of the capital.
+Up to 4 o'clock they have not returned to their hotel.
+The arrival of the principal members of the Church before the beginning of the hearing will cause change in the program.
+Mr. Tayler Il probably call President Smith first instead of Critchlow, as was intended.
+But this will not be definitely settled atil after a conference to be held tolight between attorneys representing the protestants and some members of the committee.

-Washington, March 1 .- The investigation of the protests against Senator Reed Smoot retaining his seat in the United States senate will not begin until 10 o'clock tomorrow morning.
-When Chairman Burrows called the committee to order today Waldemar Van Cott, of Salt Lake City, Utah, one of the counsel for the defense, asked for a postponement until tomorrow on account of the unavoidable absence of S. Worthington, of Washington, D. who has charge of the case for Senator Smoot.
-The attorney for the protestants made, no objection to the connesses they desired to put on the stand in opening the case had not yet arrived from Utah.
-The one witness present was E. B. Critchlow, former United States district attorney in Utah, who has prosecuted a number of cases against "Mormons."
-Former Secy. of the Treasury J. G. Carlisle and former Representative Robert W. Tayler, attorneys for the prosecution, were pres-
+Washington, March 1 .-- The investiation of the protests against Senator Reed Smoot retaining his seat in the United States senate will not begin un-10 o'clock tomorrow morning.
+When airman Burrows called the commitice to order today Waldemar Van Cott, of Salt Lake City, Utah, one of the counsel for the defense, asked for a postponement until tomorrow on ac of the unavoidable absence S. Worthington, of Washington, D. who has charge of the case for Sentor Smoot.
+The attorney for the protestants made, no objection to the con e for the reason that the witlesses they desired to put on the stand opening the case had not yet arrived om Utah.
+The one witness present as E. B. Critchlow, former United United States district attorney in Utah, who has prosecuted a number of cases against "Mormons."
+Former Secy, of the Treasury J. G. Carlisle and former Representative Robert W. Tayler, atorneys for the prosecution, were pres-